ClaudioDallai/SimpleSteamSession/README.md

 - Project example includes: "Main menu" where you can create a lobby, "Main game map" that includes a "Pause menu" (pressing P). <br> During pause, you can invite friends, open and close the lobby joinability only if you are the host.
 - You can check blueprints implementation inside "WBP_PauseMenu" widget, "BP_SimpleSessionGameInstance" game instance and all other assets used.
 C++ code is also completely available and documented.

-This plugin is inspired by <i>Advanced Steam Session</i> plugin: https://github.com/mordentral/AdvancedSessionsPlugin. <br>
+This plugin is inspired by <i>Advanced Session</i> plugin: https://github.com/mordentral/AdvancedSessionsPlugin. <br>

 ## Setup (using this plugin in personal projects)
 - Download this project and unzip it (beware this repo includes an example project and the plugin)
 - Copy or move "../SimpleSteamSession/Plugins/PNetworking" folder into "Plugins" folder in your project or your engine, if not present you must create it (the name must be "Plugins")
+- Rebuild your project
-- Modify your "DefaultEngine.ini" file adding this prompt if not existing, only in your personal projects:
+- Modify your "DefaultEngine.ini" file ("Config/DefaultEngine.ini") adding this prompt if not existing, only in your personal projects:
 ```
 /Script/Engine.GameEngine]
 +NetDriverDefinitions=(DefName="GameNetDriver",DriverClassName="OnlineSubsystemSteam.SteamNetDriver",DriverClassNameFallback="OnlineSubsystemUtils.IpNetDriver")